 Calculation of State Grades

-State level tobacco control policies are graded in five key areas: tobacco prevention and cessation funding, smokefree air laws, state tobacco excise taxes, access to tobacco cessation treatments and services and state laws to end the sale of flavored tobacco products.
+State level tobacco control policies are graded in five key areas: tobacco prevention and cessation funding, smokefree air laws, state tobacco excise taxes, access to quit tobacco treatments and services and state laws to end the sale of flavored tobacco products.
 The sources for the targets and the basis of the evaluation criteria for each category are described at the links below.

 - State Tobacco Prevention and Cessation Funding